 Studies that rely on superior contrast resolutions will inescapably require a higher dose than examinations that can tolerate a higher amount of noise, for example, liver imaging vs. cardiac calcium scores.

 The number of photons available to generate an image has a linear relationship to the slice thickness.
-The thicker the slice, the more photons available, the more photons available; the better SNR, this isn't without a trade off, increasing the slice thickness will decrease the spatial resolution in the z-axis.
+The thicker the slice, the more photons available, the more photons available; the better the SNR, this isn't without a trade off, increasing the slice thickness will decrease the spatial resolution in the z-axis.

 Larger patients will absorb more radiation than smaller ones, meaning fewer photons will reach the detector hence reducing the signal to noise ratio.